 Value Protection and Creation is at the heart of all Business Strategies, value for Clients, Employees, and Stakeholders.
 When businesses change or create new Business Strategies the triggers could be as varied as desire for change, prevention/ escape from/ or intent to cause disruption, seizing opportunities unlocked by Technology, etc. The trigger determines the nature and pace of response required, and that may be tempered only by the reality of the culture, history, and resources of the business.

-Digital Strategy is best developed in synchrony with the Business Strategy as it enables/ impacts and does not just flow from the Business Strategy, in many cases; however, most mainline businesses have existed for a long time and Digital Strategies have to accommodate/ leverage existing resources and capabilities while planning for overcoming restricting factors that have accumulated over years.
+Digital strategy & transformation is best developed in synchrony with the Business Strategy as it enables/ impacts and does not just flow from the Business Strategy, in many cases; however, most mainline businesses have existed for a long time and Digital Strategies have to accommodate/ leverage existing resources and capabilities while planning for overcoming restricting factors that have accumulated over years.
 Recognizing and addressing the sources of Value Enhancement and those of Value Diminution will help develop the Digital Strategy that will stand the best chance of being converted to actions that deliver measurable positive outcomes.

 Sources of Value Enhancement and Value Enhancement and Value Diminution can be found in Internal Operations, Customer Relationships, Products and Services, Data, and Team.
 These five are also the areas that we need to focus on while building a strong Digital Business.